“I want every brand to publish content like OpenView Ventures.”

 Back then, OpenView had a marketing team of two yet somehow managed to publish blockbuster pieces on a daily basis.
 We’re talking 1500+ word articles with research, stats, quotes, and deep insights.
 While many brands struggled to publish once per month, these guys made it look effortless.
 How did they do it?
 And how do they keep doing it today despite lots of new faces?

 In our latest installment of Content Community Pioneers, I’d like to give them a long overdue shout-out and take a closer into what’s made them so successful so that your brand might do the same.

 Number of Authors

 One of the first things you’ll notice about OpenView Labs (their content site and resource center) is a roster of authors that never seems to repeat itself.
 Every month, it feels like you’re introduced to an entirely new set of contributors.
-Notice in the screenshot below, for example, that their last eight posts were authored by seven different writers.
+Notice in the screenshot below, for example, that seven different writers authored their last eight posts.

 Not so with OpenView.
 Although their in-house team plays a significant role in maintaining consistency, this doesn’t involve writing (or re-writing) everything themselves.
 Instead, they take on the role of managing editors and delegate much of the creative work.

 With an ever-expanding list of authors, OpenView has been able to keep an aggressive publishing cadence since the start.
 This is typically between 4-6 long-form posts per week, in addition to podcasts, guides, and other forms of content.
 I’m reminded of this every Saturday when they send me their weekly newsletter highlighting all of their recently-published work.